celo-org/docs/docs/developer-resources/walkthroughs/valora-wc-v1.md

 ## Pay Fees in Stable currencies

 Specifying the `feeCurrency` field in the transaction will allow users to pay transaction fees in that currency.
-Here's how you can have users pay transaction fees in cUSD, for example:
+Here's how you can have users pay transaction fees in Mento cUSD, for example:

 ```js
 const stabletoken = await kit.contracts.getStableToken()